By Courage California

 Betancourt is running against candidate Megan Dahle (R), who is the incumbent and has held the seat since 2019, as well as PK Dhanuka (NPP).
-According to recent election results, it's challenging for Democrats to win.
+According to recent election results, it's challenging for Democrats to win this seat.
 Betancourt is the progressive choice because of her long history of advocating for environmental improvements, and working to find thoughtful compromises with a broad group of stakeholders.

 According to our analysis, Elizabeth Betancourt is the strongest choice for progressive leadership in office.

 Frank Bigelow is the incumbent, having served as Assembly District 5 Representative since 2012.
 According to our analysis, Bigelow is likely to provide no progressive leadership in office